UDOOboard/X86II-Docs/docs/10_Serial_Libraries/04_PHP_Serial_Libraries.md

     cd serial_libraries_examples/php/

-4 - Check if the Arduino 101 is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .php sources with correct tty and save:
+4 - Check if the Arduino Leonardo is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .php sources with correct tty and save:

     define("PORT", "/dev/ttyACM0");